 How to choose between them

-The neighborhoods above are all good answers — picking the right one comes down to a small number of decisions:
+The neighbourhoods above are all good answers — picking the right one comes down to a few key decisions:

-Lifestyle: urban-walkable, suburban-quiet, or beach-modern?
+- Lifestyle: urban-walkable, suburban-quiet, or beach-modern?
 Baka and Old Katamon are walkable urban-village.
 North Ra’anana and Buchman are classic suburb.
 Ir Yamim and Ramat Poleg are beach-modern.
-Pick the lifestyle first; the neighborhoods within it will sort themselves.
+Pick the lifestyle first.

-Religious-community fit.
-RBS Alef and Buchman lean religious-Zionist with strong communal infrastructure.
-Baka and Old Katamon are dati-leumi with a meaningful traditional and secular contingent.
-The German Colony is more secular-friendly than the rest of south Jerusalem.
+- Religious-community fit: RBS Alef and Buchman lean religious-Zionist.
+Baka and Old Katamon are dati-leumi with a traditional and secular contingent.
+The German Colony is more secular-friendly.
 North Ra’anana and Ir Yamim are mixed.

-Schools.
-If you have school-age children, the neighborhood-school question often dominates everything else.
-North Ra’anana, Buchman, and the south Jerusalem trio all have multiple English-friendly options; Ir Yamim’s schools are strong and getting stronger; RBS Alef has the deepest religious-school infrastructure in the country.
+- Schools: North Ra’anana, Buchman, and south Jerusalem all have multiple English-friendly options.
+Ir Yamim’s schools are strong and improving.
+RBS Alef has the deepest religious-school infrastructure in the country.

-Budget.
-Use the comparison table above as the starting point.
-Budget alone shouldn’t decide the city, but it should prune the neighborhood list within whichever city wins on lifestyle.
+- Budget: Use the comparison table above as your starting point.
+Budget alone shouldn’t decide the city, but it should prune the neighbourhood list within whichever city wins on lifestyle.

 Frequently asked questions